akka/akka-samples/akka-sample-cluster-scala/README.md

 Look at the source code of the actor again.
 It registers itself as subscriber of certain cluster events.
 It gets notified with an snapshot event, `CurrentClusterState` that holds full state information of the cluster.
 After that it receives events for changes that happen in the cluster.

-## Worker Dial-in Example
+## Worker registration example

 In the previous sample we saw how to subscribe to cluster membership events.
-You can read more about it in the [documentation](http://doc.akka.io/docs/akka/2.6/scala/cluster-usage.html#Subscribe_to_Cluster_Events).
-How can cluster membership events be used?
+You can read more about it in the [documentation](https://doc.akka.io/docs/akka/2.6/typed/cluster.html#cluster-subscriptions).
+The membership events show us the state of the cluster but it does not help with accessing actors on other nodes.
+To do that we need to use the [Receptionist](https://doc.akka.io/docs/akka/2.6/typed/actor-discovery.html#receptionist).

+The `Receptionist` is a service registry that will work both when in single JVM apps not using cluster, and in clustered apps.
+`ActorRef`s are registered to the receptionist using a `ServiceKey`.
+The service key is defined with a type of message that actors registered for it will accept and a string identifier.

-Let's take a look at an example that illustrates how workers, here named *backend*, can detect and register to new master nodes, here named *frontend*.
+Let's take a look at an example that illustrates how workers, here only on nodes with the role *backend*, register themselves to the receptionist so that *frontend* nodes will know what workers are available to perform their work.

 The example application provides a service to transform text.
-When some text is sent to one of the frontend services, it will be delegated to one of the backend workers, which performs the transformation job, and sends the result back to the original client.
-New backend nodes, as well as new frontend nodes, can be added or removed to the cluster dynamically.

-Open [TransformationMessages.scala](src/main/scala/sample/cluster/transformation/TransformationMessages.scala).
-It defines the messages that are sent between the actors.
+At a periodic interval the frontend simulates an external request to process a text which it forwards to available workers if there are any.

+Since the discovery of workers is dynamic both *backend*  and *frontend* nodes can be added to the cluster dynamically.

-The backend worker that performs the transformation job is defined in [TransformationBackend.scala](src/main/scala/sample/cluster/transformation/TransformationBackend.scala).
+The backend worker that performs the transformation job is defined in [TransformationBackend.scala](src/main/scala/sample/cluster/transformation/Worker.scala).
+When starting up a worker registers itself to the receptionist so that it can be discovered through its `ServiceKey` on any node in the cluster.

-Note that the `TransformationBackend` actor subscribes to cluster events to detect new, potential, frontend nodes, and send them a registration message so that they know that they can use the backend worker.

-The frontend that receives user jobs and delegates to one of the registered backend workers is defined in [TransformationFrontend.scala](src/main/scala/sample/cluster/transformation/TransformationFrontend.scala).

-Note that the `TransformationFrontend` actor watch the registered backend to be able to remove it from its list of available backend workers.
-Death watch uses the cluster failure detector for nodes in the cluster, i.e. it detects network failures and JVM crashes, in addition to graceful termination of watched actor.
+The frontend that simulates user jobs as well as keeping track of available workers is defined in [Frontend.scala](src/main/scala/sample/cluster/transformation/Frontend.scala).
+The actor subscribes to the `Receptionist` with the `WorkerServiceKey` to receive updates when the set of available workers in the cluster changes.
+If a worker dies or its node is removed from the cluster the receptionist will send out an updated listing so the frontend does not need to `watch` the workers.

-To run this sample, type ` sbt "runMain sample.cluster.transformation.TransformationApp"` if it is not already started.
+To run this sample, type ` sbt "runMain sample.cluster.transformation.App"` if it is not already started.

 TransformationApp starts 5 actor systems (cluster members) in the same JVM process.
 It can be more interesting to run them in separate processes.
 Stop the application and run the following commands in separate terminal windows.

-    sbt "runMain sample.cluster.transformation.TransformationFrontend 2551"
+    sbt "runMain sample.cluster.transformation.App backend 25251"

-    sbt "runMain sample.cluster.transformation.TransformationBackend 2552"
+    sbt "runMain sample.cluster.transformation.App backend 25252"

-    sbt "runMain sample.cluster.transformation.TransformationBackend 0"
+    sbt "runMain sample.cluster.transformation.App backend 0"

-    sbt "runMain sample.cluster.transformation.TransformationBackend 0"
+    sbt "runMain sample.cluster.transformation.App frontend 0"

-    sbt "runMain sample.cluster.transformation.TransformationFrontend 0"
+    sbt "runMain sample.cluster.transformation.App frontend 0"

+This sample has a few shortcomings:

+ * If a backend node is temporarily unreachable due to network issues, the frontend will still try to send messages to workers on that node (which will likely be lost)
+ * If a tick happens before the receptionist has got the first listing that request is discarded
+ * It's a bit verbose in relation to what it achieves

+Luckily a construct that performs the same task and solves these issues is available in the cluster aware routers in Akka.
+Let's look into how we can use those in the next section!

 ## Cluster Aware Routers

-All [routers](http://doc.akka.io/docs/akka/2.6/scala/routing.html) can be made aware of member nodes in the cluster, i.e. deploying new routees or looking up routees on nodes in the cluster.
-When a node becomes unreachable or leaves the cluster the routees of that node are automatically unregistered from the router.
-When new nodes join the cluster additional routees are added to the router, according to the configuration.
-Routees are also added when a node becomes reachable again, after having been unreachable.

-You can read more about cluster aware routers in the [documentation](http://doc.akka.io/docs/akka/2.6/scala/cluster-usage.html#Cluster_Aware_Routers).
+The [group routers](https://doc.akka.io/docs/akka/2.6/typed/routers.html#group-router) relies on the `Receptionist` and will therefore route messages to services registered in any node of the cluster.

 Let's take a look at a few samples that make use of cluster aware routers.

+## Cluster routing example

+Let's take a look at two different ways to distribute work across a cluster using routers.

+Note that the samples just shows off various parts of Akka Cluster and does not provide a complete structure to build a resilient distributed application with.
+The [Distributed Workers With Akka](https://developer.lightbend.com/guides/akka-distributed-workers-scala/) sample covers  more of the problems you would have to solve to build a resilient distributed processing application.

-## Router Example with Group of Routees
+### Example with Group of routees

-Let's take a look at how to use a cluster aware router with a group of routees, i.e. a router which does not create its routees but instead forwards incoming messages to a given set of actors created elsewhere.

 The example application provides a service to calculate statistics for a text.
 When some text is sent to the service it splits it into words, and delegates the task to count number of characters in each word to a separate worker, a routee of a router.
 The character count for each word is sent back to an aggregator that calculates the average number of characters per word when all results have been collected.

-Open [StatsMessages.scala](src/main/scala/sample/cluster/stats/StatsMessages.scala).
-It defines the messages that are sent between the actors.

 The worker that counts number of characters in each word is defined in [StatsWorker.scala](src/main/scala/sample/cluster/stats/StatsWorker.scala).

-The service that receives text from users and splits it up into words, delegates to workers and aggregates is defined in [StatsService.scala](src/main/scala/sample/cluster/stats/StatsService.scala).
+The service that receives text from users and splits it up into words, delegates to a pool of workers and aggregates the result is defined in [StatsService.scala](src/main/scala/sample/cluster/stats/StatsService.scala).

 Note, nothing cluster specific so far, just plain actors.

-All nodes start `StatsService` and `StatsWorker` actors.
-Remember, routees are the workers in this case.

-Open [stats1.conf](src/main/resources/stats1.conf).
-The router is configured with `routees.paths`.
-This means that user requests can be sent to `StatsService` on any node and it will use `StatsWorker` on all nodes.
+Nodes in the cluster can be marked with roles, to perform different tasks, in our case we use `compute` as a role to designate cluster nodes that should do processing of word statistics.

+In [StatsSample.scala](src/main/scala/sample/cluster/stats/App.scala) each `compute` node starts a `StatsService` that distributes work over N local `StatsWorkers`.
+The client nodes then message the `StatsService` instances through a `group` router.
+The router finds services by subscribing to the cluster receptionist and a service key.
+Each worker is registered to the receptionist when started.

+With this design a single `compute` node crashing will only lose the ongoing work in that node and have the other nodes keep on with their work, but there is no single place to ask for a list of the current work in progress.

-To run this sample, type `sbt "runMain sample.cluster.stats.StatsSample"` if it is not already started.
+To run the sample, type `sbt "runMain sample.cluster.stats.StatsSample"` if it is not already started.

 StatsSample starts 4 actor systems (cluster members) in the same JVM process.
 It can be more interesting to run them in separate processes.
 Stop the application and run the following commands in separate terminal windows.

-    sbt "runMain sample.cluster.stats.StatsSample 2551"
+    sbt "runMain sample.cluster.stats.StatsSample compute 25251"

-    sbt "runMain sample.cluster.stats.StatsSample 2552"
+    sbt "runMain sample.cluster.stats.StatsSample compute 25252"

-    sbt "runMain sample.cluster.stats.StatsSampleClient"
+    sbt "runMain sample.cluster.stats.StatsSample compute  25253"

-    sbt "runMain sample.cluster.stats.StatsSample 0"
+    sbt "runMain sample.cluster.stats.StatsSample client 0"

-## Router Example with Pool of Remote Deployed Routees

-Let's take a look at how to use a cluster aware router on single master node that creates and deploys workers instead of looking them up.

-Open StatsSampleOneMaster.scala.
-To keep track of a single master we use the [Cluster Singleton](http://doc.akka.io/docs/akka/2.6/contrib/cluster-singleton.html) in the contrib module.
-The `ClusterSingletonManager` is started on each node.

-We also need an actor on each node that keeps track of where current single master exists and delegates jobs to the `StatsService`.
-That is provided by the `ClusterSingletonProxy`.

-The `ClusterSingletonProxy` receives text from users and delegates to the current `StatsService`, the single master.
-It listens to cluster events to lookup the `StatsService` on the oldest node.

-All nodes start `ClusterSingletonProxy` and the `ClusterSingletonManager`.
-The router is now configured in [stats2.conf](src/main/resources/stats2.conf).
+To run the second sample, replace `sample.cluster.stats.StatsSample` with `sample.cluster.stats.StatsSampleOneMaster`.

+    sbt "runMain sample.cluster.stats.StatsSampleOneMaster compute 25251"

+### Router example with Cluster Singleton

+[StatsSampleOneMaster.scala](src/main/scala/sample/cluster/stats/AppOneMaster.scala) each `compute` node starts N workers, that register themselves with the receptionist.
+The `StatsService` is run in a single instance in the cluster through the Akka Cluster Singleton.
+The actual work is performed by workers on all compute nodes though.
+The workers are reached through a group router used by the singleton.

+With this design it would be possible to query the singleton for current work - it knows all current requests in flight and could potentially make decisions based on knowing exactly what work is currently in progress.

+If the singleton node crashes however, all ongoing work is lost though since the state of the singleton is not persistent, when it is started on a new node the `StatsService` will not know of any previous work.
+It also means that since all work has to go through the singleton it could be come a bottleneck.
+If one of the other nodes crash only the ongoing work sent to them is lost, however since each ongoing request could be handled by multiple different workers on different nodes a crash could cause problems to many requests.

 To run this sample, type `sbt "runMain sample.cluster.stats.StatsSampleOneMaster"` if it is not already started.

 StatsSampleOneMaster starts 4 actor systems (cluster members) in the same JVM process.
 It can be more interesting to run them in separate processes.
 Stop the application and run the following commands in separate terminal windows.

-    sbt "runMain sample.cluster.stats.StatsSampleOneMaster 2551"
+    sbt "runMain sample.cluster.stats.StatsSampleOneMaster compute 25251"

-    sbt "runMain sample.cluster.stats.StatsSampleOneMaster 2552"
+    sbt "runMain sample.cluster.stats.StatsSampleOneMaster compute 25252"

-    sbt "runMain sample.cluster.stats.StatsSampleOneMasterClient"
+    sbt "runMain sample.cluster.stats.StatsSampleOneMaster compute 25253"

-    sbt "runMain sample.cluster.stats.StatsSampleOneMaster 0"
+    sbt "runMain sample.cluster.stats.StatsSampleOneMaster client 0"

 ## Adaptive Load Balancing

+FIXME the factorial sample no longer is doing adaptive load balance, should we skip it or just rewrite text as another routing sample?

 The member nodes of the cluster collects system health metrics and publishes that to other nodes and to registered subscribers.
 This information is primarily used for load-balancing routers, such as the `AdaptiveLoadBalancingPool` and `AdaptiveLoadBalancingGroup` routers.